PacificBiosciences/SVTopo/readme.md

 ## Getting started
 * See the [Getting started](docs/user_guide.md#getting-started) section in the [User Guide](docs/user_guide.md) to start using SVTopo
-* See also [Result interpretation](docs/result_interpretation.md) for examples and explanation of SVTopo images
+* There's help to understand the results at [Result interpretation](docs/result_interpretation.md)
+* An example site of images from seven genomes is viewable at https://pacificbiosciences.github.io/SVTopo/

 ## Support information